-Provide convenient, attractive, and equitable public transportation choices for users throughout Central Oregon both within and between communities.
+Provide convenient and attractive public transportation choices for users throughout Central Oregon both within and between communities.

 - Based on analysis and community input, expand or provide fixed route and flex route services in larger urban communities such as Redmond and Bend as needed.
 Define urban transit levels of service (frequency, times, and stops) and service areas.
-Continue and potentially expand demand-response services, such as partnering with Transportation Networking Companies (TNCs) and taxis and establishing more park-andride facilities as needed. - Based on analysis and community input, improve services in smaller communities and rural areas with measures such as expanding CET Community Connector services (frequency, times, and stops), increasing service areas, continuing and potentially expanding demand-response services, providing vouchers for Transportation Networking Companies (TNCs), and establishing more park-and-ride facilities as needed. - Based on analysis and community input, maintain and/or expand Community Connector services that connect the communities of Central Oregon.
+Continue and potentially expand demand-response services, such as providing vouchers for Transportation Networking Companies (TNCs) and taxis and establishing more park-and-ride facilities as needed. - Based on analysis and community input, improve services in smaller communities and rural areas with measures such as expanding CET Community Connector services (frequency, times, and stops), increasing service areas, continuing and potentially expanding demandresponse services, providing vouchers for Transportation Networking Companies (TNCs), and establishing more park-and-ride facilities as needed. - Based on analysis and community input, maintain and/or expand Community Connector services that connect the communities of Central Oregon.